Marketplace vs Website: What Southeast Asian brands need to know

 Balancing Brand Presence

 One of the biggest drawbacks of marketplaces is the lack of brand control.
 You’re essentially a small fish in a big pond.
 With your own site, you dictate the entire experience, from the design to the messaging.
 The trick is to create a consistent brand experience across both platforms.
 Use similar branding, messaging, and product photography to ensure customers recognise you, no matter where they find you.
+Successful ecommerce business and ecommerce brands maintain a unified presence across all platforms to build trust and recognition with their audience.

 Leveraging Data And Insights